 So-called sports nutrition sounds ideal for getting your body back in shape.

-Nevertheless, these are highly processed foods full of hidden sugars, sweeteners, emulsifiers, stabilizers, flavors, and cheap plant proteins, such as soy.
+Nevertheless, these are highly processed foods with hidden sugars, sweeteners, emulsifiers, stabilizers, flavors, and cheap plant proteins, such as soy.

 Likewise, protein shakes are the same fake food as bars.
 At the same time, even keto-friendly bars often contain over 40% net carbs.